brandtkeller/personal-blog/content/posts/wellbeing/desk-treadmill-pt4.md

 What do we love?
 Data!

 Especially when the data is fun to aggregate and process.
+Finally some code!

 I've been using a free Strava account for years now.
 It tracks my workouts and gives me some high-level information to share with friends and followers.